UniExeterRSE/intro-to-python/_episodes/08_recap.md

 ## Control flow

 We can use `if`, `elif` and `else` statements to perform different tasks, based on data values.
-For example, imagine if we are trying to sell our car, stored in the car_info dictionary.
+For example, imagine if we are trying to sell our car, stored in the `car_dict` dictionary.
 Lets say that we will indicate on our inventory system when a buyer has offered more than 90% of the asking price of a car.
 We will update the boolean flag when we should sell it.

 ~~~
 sell_flag = False
 asking_price = 1500

-current_price = car_info["current_price"]
+current_price = car_dict["current_price"]

 if asking_price >= current_price * 0.9:
     sell_flag = True